-When thinking about having a cosmetic surgery procedure there are a lot of factors you need to consider before you go ahead.
-For many women, being able to breastfeed is an important factor in their decision to have breast surgery, and there is a common myth out there that all women who have breast implants are unable to breastfeed.
+Whether you are already a mother or you're looking to start a family in the future, wanting to breastfeed your babies is a natural, maternal instinct.
+When researching cosmetic surgery there are a lot of factors you need to consider before you go ahead.
+For many women, still being able to breastfeed is an important factor in their decision to have breast surgery and is a common worry for lots of patients.

 Can you breastfeed with implants?

 Breast implants shouldn't prevent a patient from breastfeeding or impact a woman's ability to produce milk in the breast.
 Following a breast augmentation, patients with breast implants should be able to breastfeed successfully with no issues and continue to use a breast pump.